Cincinnati-Design-LAB/architour/src/content/buildings/people.md

 current_owner: 3CDC
 interior_accessibility: Handicap accessible
 contractor: Graybach Construction (2015)
-significance: >-
-  The building renovation was done with a local focus employing designers (City Studios), contractors (Graybach), fabricators (Riverside), and vendors (Brush Factory & Switch)  from the Over-the-Rhine neighborhood.
-The renovations minimally impacted the existing shell of the building while creating contrasting modern elements inside the shell.
 unique_features: >-
   The building houses a gallery with rotating exhibits featuring artists supported by People's Liberty at street level.
 It is connected to the upper